Toyota Tacoma: Technical

 Based on the SAE J2807 tow guidelines the Tacoma can tow up to 6800 lb with the added tow package.

-Similar wheelbase lengths of 127.4 in (Access Cab and Double Cab with short bed) and 140.6 in (Double Cab with long bed) are carried over from the preceding N2x0 generation.
-In addition to this, Toyota updated the truck's frame by adding more high-strength steel in order to increase the truck's rigidity and to drop weight.
-The body is also constructed using ultra-high-strength steel that was integrated using a new hot stamping process that reduces weight.
+Similar wheelbase lengths of 127.4 in (Access Cab and Double Cab with short bed) and 140.6 in (Double Cab with long bed) were carried over from the preceding generation.
+In addition, Toyota updated the truck's frame by adding more high-strength steel in order to increase the truck's rigidity and to drop weight.
+The body was also constructed using ultra-high-strength steel integrated using a new hot stamping process that reduces weight.
 Toyota also updated the suspensions, rear differentials, and rear axle to improve the truck's road manners while still keeping it off-road capable.
 2WD and 4WD models share the same suspension height and ground clearance.

 TRD Lift Kit

 In January 2021, the Tacoma TRD Lift Kit was made available as a dealer-installed option for 2020 and newer Tacoma models.
-The kit includes Bilstein shocks fitted with TRD red dust boots and "Tuned by TRD" graphics.
+The kit included Bilstein shocks fitted with TRD red dust boots and "Tuned by TRD" graphics.
 Total frame ground clearance increases by 1.7 in with the suspension lift kit.